 Ad Valorem Taxes (taxes on assets based on value), line 34, and Employee Payroll Withholding, line 35, are amounts accrued to the balance sheet date.
-The Londons owe half of the ad valorem (property) taxes for last year, due in March, plus an amount accrued for January of the current year for a total of \$1,675.
+The Madisons owe half of the ad valorem (property) taxes for last year, due in March, plus an amount accrued for January of the current year for a total of \$1,647.

 Income Taxes, line 36, are estimated amounts.
 The income tax liability accrues as taxable income is earned.
 Farmers generally have the option to pay estimated taxes quarterly or to file early in the next tax year.
 The graduated tax-rate system along with various exemptions and deductions make precise estimations of tax liability difficult until all supporting data can be assembled.
-Jack and Julie London file their returns in February of each year and remit any taxes due at that time.
-They estimate their accrued tax liability to be \$10,000 based on tax amounts paid in recent years and production for the past year.
+James and Dolly Madison estimate their accrued tax liability to be \$10,350 based on tax amounts paid in recent years and production for the past year.

 Deferred Taxes, line 37, arise when asset values increase beyond their tax basis.
 The change represents taxable income which is not recognized for tax purposes until the assets are actually sold.
 Most current assets will not have a tax basis since the cost of the assets are expensed.
 Two exceptions are marketable securities and livestock purchased for resale.
 Accrued expenses are subtracted from the excess of market value over tax basis to determine deferred taxable income for the current assets.
 This amount is then multiplied by an estimated average tax rate for federal and state income taxes.
-Subtracting \$103,949 for tax basis, accounts payable, accrued interest, and taxes leaves \$51,440, which would be subject to taxes if the current assets were sold.
-Applying an average tax rate of about 46% for federal, state, and social security taxes results in a deferred tax expense of \$23,753.
-More detailed information about deferred taxes may be found in OSU Extension Fact Sheet F-939.
+The Madison's deferred taxable income is \$107,201 on current assets.
+The Madisons estimate the average federal income rate to be about 20 percent and the state income tax rate will be about 5 percent.
+In addition, the first \$106,800 of earned income is taxable as self-employment income at 12.4 percent.
+All earned income is taxed at 2.9 percent for medicare.
+Thus, the Madisons estimated current deferred taxes are \$43,152.
+More detailed information about deferred taxes may be found in OSU Extension Fact Sheet AGEC-939.
 The total Deferred Tax expense for current assets is entered in the balance sheet on line 37.

 The sum of the current farm liabilities is entered on line 40.
 Non-Farm Current Liabilities are entered on lines 41 and 42.
 Personal credit card balances should be included with the current portion of other nonfarm liabilities on line 42.
-The Londons have one nonfarm note with total annual principal payments of \$864.
+The Madisons have two nonfarm notes with current principal and accrued interest of \$8,275.
 This is added to the farm liabilities and the result is entered in line 43, total current liabilities.